 Average Temperature (December to March): mid-70s F high, 53-66°F low

-Nearest Escape Depot: Miami
+Nearest Escape Depot: Orlando

 With the warmest temperatures on our list, Florida is the ideal destination for a winter road trip.
 It also happens to be one of the best times of the year visit the area, so take advantage of it!